vleue/bevy_workshop/bevy-workshop/src/setup.md

 ### Option 3: Use GitHub Codespace

 Go to <https://github.com/codespaces/new/mockersf/bevy_workshop>, it will use a prebuilt image with everything needed to work in wasm.
 Increate the number of core as much as you're confortable with.
-GitHub free tier of codespace is 120 core hour, so with an 8-core machine you'll have 15 hours.
+GitHub free tier of codespace is 120 core-hours per month, so with an 8-core machine you'll have 15 hours.

 This option uses more bandwidth as you'll download the wasm file from the internet on every rebuild.